matthew-andrews/bumper/README.md

 - `--verbose, -v` will give more information as to how **bumper** is working.
 - `--dry-run` will skip the tagging step.
 - `--message, -m` optional message which gets added to the tag.

+## Credits and collaboration ##

+The lead developer of **bumper** is [Matt Andrews](http://twitter.com/andrewsmatt) at FT Labs.
+All open source code released by FT Labs is licenced under the MIT licence.
+We welcome comments, feedback and suggestions.
+Please feel free to raise an issue or pull request.